VIPERWorld/heftyAD/README.md

 ## Back to zero

 But despite all these features, I restarted the project from scratch at the end of the year (december 2015).
 Indeed even if the first version works, I wrote/designed it while I was learning Qt and C++.
-So the code was quite ugly and wasn't meant to be shared.
+So the source code was quite ugly and wasn't meant to be shared.
 Moreover, the software suffered from several imperfections:
 - it doesn't provide the multi-open feature (many instances of the software should be launched)
 - only one algorithm is provided and the user can't create his/her own algorithms
 - no way to curve the edges within a graph